It was 2000. The Batman books had just finished No Man’s Land, and so started a new era with new creative teams.

 GK 17 (B&W)

-(None of the GK B&W backups from the issues in this volume actually go in place.
+None of the GK B&W backups from the issues in this volume actually go in place.
 I opted to skip GK 12, since it was a fill-in.
 It would have gone before or after Turning Points 5.
+The story originally scheduled for GK #12 was finally published in a Zsasz TPB in 2020.
 The LOTDK issue is from a few years later, but has to go here based on costume details, and Gordon being Commissioner — although I suppose it could take place after Infinite Crisis.
 I included the issue only because I had gotten the Batman Begins trade for a different project, and had this issue left over.
-Since I hadn’t sent this volume to the binders, I opted to include the story here so it wouldn’t go to waste.)
+Since I hadn’t sent this volume to the binders, I opted to include the story here so it wouldn’t go to waste.

 Birds of Prey 27